Francehelder/CubeTimer/README.md

 ## Feedback and bug reports

-If you found an issue or have general feedback, please file an issue
+If you found an issue or have general feedback, please file an issue.